 One of the flagship Nordeast breweries, Indeed has caught on with beer drinkers and bars, alike.
 Their Day Tripper pale ale is beloved throughout the state, and their 6.8 percent ABV IPA, Let It Ride, is a favorite with critics and sippers, alike.
 Indeed is also a crowd pleaser with its numerous annual events.

-While it hasn’t taken off in the same way that some of its local rivals have, Flat Earth has become a beloved St. Paul institution.
-Although they live in the shadow of the much larger Summit Brewing, Flat Earth manages to put their beers at the center of many of St. Paul’s biggest events, like the Winter Carnival and the many capitol city road races.
+While it hasn’t taken off in the same way that some of its local rivals have, Saint Paul Brewing has become a beloved St. Paul institution.
+Although they live in the shadow of the much larger Summit Brewing, Saint Paul Brewing manages to put their beers at the center of many of St. Paul’s biggest events, like the Winter Carnival and the many capitol city road races.

 With its experimentation in and refinement of classic German brewing styles, Bauhaus Brew Labs in Northeast Minneapolis has established itself as a must-stop on the Minnesota beer circuit.
 Their Hot Tropic Czech pilsner and Sky-Ten!
 Double IPA are crowd-pleasing favorites.